huoguangjin/MultiHighlight/README.md

 + To build MultiHighlight, clone and run `./gradlew buildPlugin`.

-+ To run IntelliJ IDEA with MultiHighlight installed, run ` ./gradlew runIdea`.
++ To run IntelliJ IDEA with MultiHighlight installed, run ` ./gradlew runIde`.

 ## Change Log